-- property law a limitation preventing the absolute disposal of an estate for longer than the period allowed by law an annuity with no maturity date and payable indefinitely in perpetuity for ever Word Origin for perpetuity
+lastingly British Dictionary definitions for in perpetuity noun plural -ties eternity the state or quality of being perpetual property law a limitation preventing the absolute disposal of an estate for longer than the period allowed by law an annuity with no maturity date and payable indefinitely in perpetuity for ever Word Origin for perpetuity

 Word Origin and History for in perpetuity n.

 perpetuité "permanence, duration" (13c., Modern French perpétuité) and directly from Latin perpetuitatem (nominative perpetuitas) "uninterrupted duration, continuity, continuous succession," from perpetuus (see perpetual).

 This land was given to the state in perpetuity.
 [First half of 1400s]